steveh250/Unix-Menu-Program/README.md

 menufile - format
 =================
+ - Max length of each line - 80 chars.
+ - Max number of options - 30.

 ```
 Line 1 - Main menu heading at top of screen
 Line 2 - Menu heading